Tel: +44 (0)207848 1345

-After studying geography and the Middle East at the School of Oriental and African Studies and the University of Durham in the early 1980s, Richard Schofield spent a couple of years running an oriental bookshop in London and writing up his masters thesis on the Shatt al Arab dispute for publication.
-Thereafter, as a Senior Research Assistant in Durham University’s Geography Department, he collaborated with Dr Gerald Blake in a major archival research project on Arabian Boundaries, the success of which allowed for the institution of Durham’s International Boundaries Research Unit in 1989.
+After studying Geography and the Middle East at the School of Oriental and African Studies and the University of Durham in the early 1980s, Richard Schofield spent a couple of years running an oriental bookshop in London, simultaneously writing up his Masters thesis on the Shatt al Arab (Iran-Iraq) dispute for publication.
+Thereafter, he collaborated with Gerald Blake in a major archival research project on Arabian Boundaries, the success of which allowed for the institution of Durham’s International Boundaries Research Unit in 1989.

-Following his well-received book on Kuwait-Iraq disputes, Richard then joined the SOAS geography department part-time as a Research Fellow, acting as Deputy Director of its active Geopolitics Research Centre.
-Most of his other time was spent in dusty government archives, either compiling extensive published collections of documentary materials on Middle Eastern boundary questions or working professionally in ongoing boundary cases in International Law.
+Richard then joined the SOAS Geography department part-time to help run its Geopolitics Research Centre.
+Most other time was spent in dusty government archives, either compiling lengthy and detailed documentary anthologies on Britain’s colonial boundaries or researching historical aspects of live boundary cases in International Law.

 Richard founded the highly-rated Geopolitics (and International Boundaries) journal in 1996 and took up a full-time post during 1997 in SOAS Geography to launch and convene the Masters programme in International Boundary Studies.
 This survives at King’s in modified and expanded form to constitute Geography’s well-regarded Geopolitics, Territory and Security programme.